anov29/Chaos-Delay/README.md

 Change knob sets how often Chaos Delay chooses a new random sample.
 When Random is 0, Change has no effect.

-Built on top of the WDL iPlug framework
+Built on top of the WDL iPlug framework, however repo only contains files that I worked on.

 A big thanks to Will Prikle for his book on Designing Audio Effects in C++, and Luke Zeitlin for his work on the WDL framework and his online delay tutorial.

-TODO: Add tempo synced delay

-TODO: Improve crossfade function